sikofitt/renegade/README.md

 ## Contributing

-All Code should conform to the [Object Pascal Style Guide](http://edn.embarcadero.com/article/10280 "Object Pascal Style Guide").
+All code should conform to the [Object Pascal Style Guide](http://edn.embarcadero.com/article/10280 "Object Pascal Style Guide"), with exceptions found [here](../../wiki/Style-Guide "Style Guide).

 You can follow the roadmap [here](../../wiki/Roadmap "Roadmap").